 Assassin’s Creed: Valhalla is one of the most popular games from Ubisoft.
 This game puts players in the shoes of a Viking seeking a new homeland for his people.

-People praised the game for having a compelling storyline and excellent gameplay, despite the fact that the game was lacking in the aesthetics department.
-Valhalla is a brilliant addition to the Assassin's Creed series, but many fans have already finished it and are looking for something else to satisfy their thirst.
+People heavily praised the game for having a compelling storyline and excellent gameplay, although the game was a bit lacking in the aesthetics department.
+Valhalla is a brilliant addition to the Assassin's Creed franchise, but many fans have already finished it and are looking for something else to satisfy their thirst.

 5 games similar to Assassin’s Creed: Valhalla that you need to try

 Immortals Fenyx Rising, launched around the same time as Assassin's Creed: Valhalla.
 Furthermore, the game was made possible by a member of the crew that worked on Assassin's Creed Odyssey.
 Given the game's origins in Greek mythology, this isn't strange.

 Immortals Fenyx Rising's fascinating gameplay is presented in a vibrant, eye-catching manner with a hilarious tone and complex themes.
 Players can select the protagonist's gender and appearance between melee and ranged combat, and they can also explore the overworld as they see fit to personalize their experience.

 4) Ghost of Tsushima

 Ghost of Tsushima will allow Assassin's Creed: Valhalla fans to immerse themselves in a fictional world set during Japan's medieval era, described as the Kamakura period.
 Players assume control of Jin Sakai, a legendary samurai lord and the last member of Clan Sakai.
 Jin is committed to safeguarding Tsushima Island in this game.

 The game is influenced by the first Mongol invasion of Japan.
 Similar to Assassin's Creed: Valhalla, it boasts a big open world full of quests and activities just waiting to be found.